ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/indexes/how-to/reset-index.dotnet.markdown

-# Client API : Indexes : How to reset index?
+# Commands : Indexes : How to reset index?

 **ResetIndex** will remove all indexing data from a server for a given index so the indexation can start from scratch for that index.